 Not only do you get to visit these three great Vanier Park museums during the Winter Wander event, but you also get access to the Vancouver Academy of Music, City of Vancouver Archives, live music and other entertainment, all for the same cheap price.

-Each year tickets cost $5 and children ages 5 and under are free.
-2018 was the same.
+Each year tickets cost about $5 and children ages 5 and under are free.
+2020 was the same.

-Participating attractions include the H.R.
-MacMillan Space Centre, Museum of Vancouver, Vancouver Maritime Museum, Vancouver Academy of Music and the City of Vancouver Archives.
+Participating attractions include the Museum of Vancouver, Vancouver Academy of Music, Vancouver Maritime Museum, City of Vancouver Archives and H.R.
+Macmillan Space Centre.
 Outdoors there are a couple of food trucks, and roving entertainment is provided by Bard on the Beach and the Academy of Music at specific times.

 About Winter Wander

 Admission to the Museum of Vancouver, H.R.
-MacMillan Space Centre and Maritime Museum on regular days costs between about $14 and $21 or so per adult for each venue, or $43 for a day pass to see all three, which means the Winter Wander pass is a fantastic deal!
+MacMillan Space Centre and Maritime Museum on regular days costs between about $14 and $21 or so per adult for each venue, or $43 for a day pass to see all three.
+This means that the Winter Wander pass is a fantastic deal!
 What’s more?
-Children 5 and under are free.
+Children 5 and under are usually free.
 Expect the place to be busy!